Checkmarx/Kotlin-SCP/src/m9-reverse-engineering/README.md

 attacker is able to easily analyze the app in order to understand the inner mechanisms.

-In order to slow down the process of reverse engineering, developers use some techniques to obfuscate the code such as renaming the variables and name functions with weird names or using a non latin charset.
+In order to slow down the process of reverse engineering, developers use various techniques to obfuscate the code such as renaming the variables and name functions with weird names or using a non-Latin charset.
 Here is an example where all the variables and method names were renamed:

 ![Android app using obfuscation technique][jadx-obfuscation]